bgsulz/Phrazy/README.md

 ## About

-Phrasewalk was created and programmed by me, Ben Sulzinsky.
+Phrazy was created and programmed by me, Ben Sulzinsky.
 So far, he has also designed all the daily puzzles.

 You can find more [on my website: https://bgsulz.com](https://bgsulz.com)